-■ ADVISEMENT Barton's advisement system is a student-centered, advisor driven system designed to increase student success and retention by promoting close and continuous contact between students, advisors, and the Barton student support structure.
+ADVISEMENT Barton's advisement system is a student-centered, advisor driven system designed to increase student success and retention by promoting close and continuous contact between students, advisors, and the Barton student support structure.
 Advisors are accessible to all advisees and exhibit an open-door policy.

 An Advisement Coordinator will assign an advisor to all degree seeking students.
 Non degree seeking students may request an advisor or may contact an Advisement Coordinator when help is needed.
 Advisors can help with many things.
-Here are a few: - Degree Planning - Career Options - Enrollment - Dropping/Adding a class - Paperwork for changing majors and/or advisors - Applications for Graduation - Advice on courses, schools, and life issues Academic advisors will provide a friendly, open environment that will foster self-exploration, self-awareness and self-evaluation thus enhancing a sense of personal identity.
+Here are a few: - Degree Planning - Career Options - Enrollment - Dropping/Adding a class - Changing majors and/or advisors - Graduation requirements - Advice on courses, schools, and life issues Academic advisors will provide a friendly, open environment that will foster self-exploration, self-awareness and self-evaluation thus enhancing a sense of personal identity.
 Additionally, advisors assist students in exploring the possible short and long-range consequences of their choices and facilitate students' recognition and acceptance of personal responsibility for what happens in their lives.
 Advisors will assist their advisees, not only with semester-by-semester planning, but with college career, workforce, and/or transfer plans as well.
-Barton County Campus Advisement Center Room L134, North end of the Learning Resources Center 792-9225 or 800-748-7594, ext.
-225 advisement@bartonccc.edu Barton Fort Riley Advisement Services Building 215, Fort Riley Campus (785) 784-6606 or 877-620-6606 advisement@bartonccc.edu ■ TESTING AND PLACEMENT Students entering college for the first time without SAT, ACT, Accuplacer, ASSET or Compass test scores may be assessed for placement.
+Barton County Campus Advisement Center Room L134, North end of the Learning Resources Center 792-9225 or (800) 748-7594, ext.
+225 advisement@bartonccc.edu Barton Fort Riley Advisement Services Building 215, Fort Riley Campus (785) 784-6606 or (877) 620-6606 advisement@bartonccc.edu ■ TESTING AND PLACEMENT Students entering college for the first time without SAT, ACT, Accuplacer, ASSET or Compass test scores may be assessed for placement.
 Students needing assessment at the Barton County campus will assess with the Accuplacer or ASSET test.
 Students needing assessment at the Fort Riley Campus will assess with the Compass test.
 Students must have placement scores on file if they are pursuing a certificate or associate's degree or are enrolling in a general education class requiring specific assessment scores.
 Placement scores will be used to place students in the appropriate English, reading or math course.
-Testing provides both the student and the adviser an effective tool to position the student for academic success.
-Through enrollment in proper courses, students are more likely to meet their academic goals. www.bartonccc.edu/current/collegesvcs/oncampus/studentsvcs All phone numbers have a 620 area code unless otherwise indicated.
-On-campus extensions are the last 3 digits of the phone number.
+Testing provides both the student and the advisor an effective tool to position the student for academic success.
+Through enrollment in proper courses, students are more likely to meet their academic goals.
 OTHER TESTING SERVICES Instructor Assigned Testing: Student Services may conduct other assessments or testing as required by individual instructors or departments.
 Proctoring: Individual instructors can arrange to have make-up tests proctored.
-The following nationally-normed instruments can be administered: DANTES - CLEP & DSST: An instrument provided by Barton Fort Riley Testing Center which allows the student to receive credit for informal learning by "testing out" of entry-level and upper-level courses.
+The following nationally-normed instruments can be administered: DANTES - CLEP & DSST: Testing instruments provided by Barton Fort Riley Testing Center which allows the student to receive credit for informal learning by "testing out" of entry-level and upper-level courses.
 Military soldiers are able to take the test at no cost, fees apply to all other students.
-COMPASS: Fort Riley students only.
-A placement test to determine which math, reading, or English courses the student should take to enhance academic performance.
-Tests Administered Through Other Testing Agencies Automotive Service Excellence Exam (ASE) Information concerning the TOEFL and PPST are also available.
-Contact the Barton County Campus Testing Center at 792-9344 or 792-9282 or the Fort Riley Testing Center at (785) 240-3617 for a testing schedule or further information. ■ BOOKSTORE The Bookstore, located in the Student Union on the Barton County Campus, offers Barton apparel and memorabilia, snacks, sandwiches, muffins, and drinks in addition to all the books and supplies needed for classes on the Barton County Campus.
+Student Services Tests Administered Through Other Testing Agencies Automotive Service Excellence Exam (ASE) Please contact the Barton County Campus Testing Center at 792-9344 or 792-9282 or the Fort Riley Testing Center at (785) 240-3617 to make an appointment or further information. ■ BOOKSTORE The Bookstore, located in the Student Union on the Barton County Campus, offers Barton apparel and memorabilia, snacks, sandwiches, muffins, and drinks in addition to all the books and supplies needed for classes on the Barton County Campus.
 Regular hours are 7:30 a.m. to 6 p.m.
-Monday through Friday.
+Monday through Thursday and 7:30 a.m. to 5:30 p.m. on Friday.
 Summer hours are 7 a.m. to 5:30 p.m., Monday through Thursday.
 Contact the Bookstore at 792-9229.